-- Fair rates: While you won’t be able to qualify for the interchange-plus rates a larger business would insist on, it doesn’t hurt to do some comparison shopping to make sure the rates you’re getting are fair and in line with the industry average based on your volume.
+- Fair Rates: While you won’t be able to qualify for the interchange-plus rates a larger business would insist on, it doesn’t hurt to do some comparison shopping to make sure the rates you’re getting are fair and in line with the industry average based on your volume.

 - Reliability/Functionality: Don’t get too caught up in rate shopping, though.
 The reliability and functionality of the service are way more important considerations.
 Low rates don’t mean much if the service isn’t functioning properly.
 For example, mobile payment provider EMS+ mentioned above has low processing rates, but very poor service and no reliability to speak of.

 - Mobility: Finally, you will want to find a service that allows you to process card payments on-the-go, without any expensive additional equipment.

-The resources on our site can help you to lead the troop to an informed decision about credit card processing.
+I hope this post proves helpful in leading your troop to make an informed decision about credit card processing.
 You might also want to take a look at our top-rated mobile credit card processors to find more detailed information about the processors mentioned in this post.
 It’s a great starting place as you consider which payment processing service will best suit your needs for Girl Scout cookie sales.